-- 1. To use a Multimeter for measuring (a) Resistances, (b) AC and DC Voltages, (c) DC Current, and (d) checking electrical fuses. - 2.
-Ballistic Galvanometer: - (i) Measurement of charge and current sensitivity - (ii) Measurement of CDR - (iii) Determine a high resistance by Leakage Method
+- To use a Multimeter for measuring (a) Resistances, (b) AC and DC Voltages, (c) DC Current, and (d) checking electrical fuses. - 2.
+Ballistic Galvanometer: - (i) Measurement of charge and current sensitivity

-- (iv) To determine Self Inductance of a Coil by Rayleigh's Method. - 3.
+- (ii) Measurement of CDR - (iii) Determine a high resistance by Leakage Method - (iv) To determine Self Inductance of a Coil by Rayleigh's Method. - 3.
 To compare capacitances using De'Sauty's bridge. - 4.
 Measurement of field strength B and its variation in a Solenoid (Determine dB/dx) - 5.
 To study the Characteristics of a Series RC Circuit/ LR circuit. - 6.
-To study a series LCR circuit LCR circuit and determine its (a) Resonant frequency, (b) Quality factor - 7.
-To study a parallel LCR circuit and determine its (a) Anti-resonant frequency and (b) Quality factor Q - 8.
-To determine a Low Resistance by Carey Foster's Bridge. - 9.
-To verify the Thevenin and Norton theorems - 10.
+To study a series LCR circuit LCR circuit and determine its (a) Resonant frequency, (b) Quality factor - To study a parallel LCR circuit and determine its (a) Anti-resonant frequency and (b) Quality factor Q - 8.
+To determine the value of a Low Resistance by Carey Foster's Bridge. - 9.
+To determine the value of a Low Resistance by fall of potential method. - 10.
+To verify the Thevenin and Norton theorems - 11.
 To verify the Superposition, and Maximum Power Transfer Theorems

-- Advanced Practical Physics for students, B.L.Flint & H.T.Worsnop, 1971, Asia Publishing House. - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers - A Text Book of Practical Physics, I.Prakash & Ramakrishna, 11th Ed.2011, Kitab Mahal - Engineering Practical Physics, S.Panigrahi & B.Mallick,2015, Cengage Learning India Pvt.
+- Advanced Practical Physics for students, B.L.Flint & H.T.Worsnop, 1971, Asia Publishing House. - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers - A Text Book of Practical Physics, I.Prakash & Ramakrishna, 11th Ed.2011, Kitab Mahal - Engineering Practical Physics, S.Panigrahi & B.Mallick, 2015, Cengage Learning India Pvt.
 Ltd.